charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 ### Reduce dimensions {#sec:rdim}
 Another approach to reduce cognitive complexity of multi-dimensional data, is to reduce the dimensions in some coherent way.
 For example, the **principal components analysis** (PCA) can be conducted to reduce the number of variables by combining the correlated ones [@hotelling1933analysis].
 Similarly, the **choice modeler approach** aims to evaluate multiple decision variants, in a very large decision space.
 The concept is to identify criteria that do not influence the output (here, the decision option ranking), and remove these dimensions, to simplify without losing correctness [@Piotr].

 In the same vein, multiple dimensions can be summarized by creating an **aggregated metric**, e.g. an indication of a lake recreation value would combine variables such as water quality, lake size, boat options (Ryan Noe, personal communication).
+The basic concept to get this aggregated value is to sum each dimension once all have been put into comparable units and weighted according to preference.

 ###Multiple linked views {#sec:multiplelinked}